 - guiding researchers in the processes associated with the acquisition and disposal of nuclear material; and

-- annual reporting to the University ASNO Liaison Officer.
+- annual reporting to the University Safety and Wellbeing Group.

-- comply with this procedure and ASNO permit requirements;
+- complies with this procedure and ASNO permit requirements;

-- ensure nuclear material is secured from theft; and
+- ensures nuclear material is secured from theft; and

-- ensure nuclear material is used in appropriate processes and not redirected.
+- ensures nuclear material is used in appropriate processes and not redirected.

-- The ASNO Liaison Officer is responsible for:
+- The University Safety and Wellbeing Group is responsible for: